 How do I waive/participate in the health insurance program?

 Massachusetts law requires that all students who are enrolled for nine or more credit hours per semester (or on Co-op) be covered by health insurance.
-All students are automatically billed for the Wentworth Student Health Insurance Plan (SHIP) at the beginning of the academic year.
-If a student is already covered by an alternate plan that offers comparable coverage and would like to waive the college insurance plan, the student MUST complete the Health Insurance Waiver located online by the billing due date for the term in which the charge is applied.
-Once the waiver is completed, the charge will be removed from the bill.
-If a student wishes to purchase the college plan (SHIP), the student must complete the online enrollment form.
-The premium must be paid in full by the bill semester due date.
-For more information about the college plan (SHIP), including costs, benefits, exclusions, any reductions or limitations, please refer to the plan information located at United Healthcare website, or call 800-977-4698.
+All students are automatically charged for the Student Health Insurance Plan (SHIP) at the beginning of the academic year, typically the fall semester.
+If a student is already covered by an alternate plan that offers comparable coverage and would like to submit a waiver request, the student must complete the online Health Insurance Waiver Form by the specified dates outlined on the Health Insurance webpage and included in email notifications that are sent to the student's Wentworth email address.